Ben Piazza

-Ben Piazza (July 30, 1933 – September 7, 1991) was an American actor.
+Benito Daniel "Ben" Piazza (July 30, 1933 – September 7, 1991) was an American actor.

 Life and career

 Piazza made his film debut in Sidney J. Furie's Canadian film A Dangerous Age (1959) followed by his Hollywood debut in The Hanging Tree (1959).
 Though he signed contracts with Warner Bros. and Gary Cooper's production companies for five years, he did not make another film until No Exit (1962).

 A prolific television and film character actor, Piazza is perhaps most widely recognized as the wealthy restaurant patron in John Landis' 1980 comedy hit The Blues Brothers from whom Jake (John Belushi) offers to purchase his wife and daughter.
 Prior to that, he also played the violent boyfriend who scars Liza Minnelli's character's face in Otto Preminger's Tell Me That You Love Me, Junie Moon (1970).
-Piazza's other film appearances include The Candy Snatchers (1973); Piazza played a dramatic role in an episode of Barnaby Jones, titled “Bond of Fear” (04/15/1975),The Bad News Bears (1976), I Never Promised You a Rose Garden (1977), Nightwing (1979), Peter Bogdanovich's Mask (1985), Clean and Sober (1988), and Guilty by Suspicion (1991), in which he portrayed Hollywood film director/mogul Darryl F. Zanuck.
-In 1986, Piazza had a three-month stint on the daytime soap opera Santa Barbara as Dr. A.L.
+Piazza's other film appearances include The Candy Snatchers (1973); he played a dramatic role in an episode of Barnaby Jones, titled “Bond of Fear” (04/15/1975); The Bad News Bears (1976); I Never Promised You a Rose Garden (1977); Nightwing (1979); Peter Bogdanovich's Mask (1985); Clean and Sober (1988); and Guilty by Suspicion (1991), in which he portrayed Hollywood film director/mogul Darryl F. Zanuck.
+In 1986, he had a three-month stint on the daytime soap opera Santa Barbara as Dr. A.L.
 Rawlings.

-Piazza also played the role of Walt Driscoll in the sixth season of Dallas, between 1982 and 1983.
+He played the role of Walt Driscoll in the sixth season of Dallas (1982-83).

-Piazza also wrote plays and a novel, The Exact and Very Strange Truth (1964), a coming-of-age story about an Italian-American boy in Little Rock, Arkansas, which was Piazza's hometown.
+Piazza wrote plays and a novel, The Exact and Very Strange Truth (1964), a coming-of-age story about an Italian-American boy in Little Rock, Arkansas, which was Piazza's hometown.
 However, Piazza wrote in the book's introduction that any resemblance between the characters and real people was “irrelevant”, although the parallels to his own life were unmistakable.
 Piazza dedicated the book to openly gay playwright Edward Albee, who was a close friend.